Working With Dreams in Depth Therapy

 In times of anxiety, loss, or disorientation, dreams often carry what has not yet found a place in waking life, offering orientation through image and symbol when conscious understanding reaches its limits.

-Dreams aren’t coded puzzles to be solved; they’re living expressions of ongoing psychic movement.
+Dreams rarely tell us what to do, but they quietly shape how we meet the day.
+They aren’t coded puzzles to be solved; they’re living expressions of ongoing psychic movement.

 The dream is a little hidden door in the innermost and most secret recesses of the soul.